 2. Expect active involvement from all your people.
 Heath equity is everyone’s job—not just that of HR or customer-facing employees.
 Demand active allyship and anti-racism, and embed equity into all organisational functions to set new industry norms for improving health.

 An example from the leading edge: Wake Forest School of Medicine has implemented a new health equity curriculum to help ensure those receiving clinical education and training would understand and bring a health equity perspective into their future work and teams.24

 3. Look for opportunities to address drivers of health.
-Commit to innovatively addressing non-medical drivers of health within your organization, for your consumers, and throughout your communities.
-Partner, invest, and coordinate to maximize impact.
+Commit to innovatively addressing non-medical drivers of health within your organisation, for your consumers, and throughout your communities.
+Partner, invest, and coordinate to maximise impact.